mvallet91/SmartPub-TSENER/README.md

 Once a model is trained, it can be used to label certain types of long-tail entities in text.
 By selecting a model, and introducing a piece of text, the system will return a list of entities found.

+For Modules 1 and 2, review the notebook *Pipeline TSENER* for more information, and a step-by-step example of our workflow.

 ### Module 3: NER Search and Navigation System
 This is a basic approach at an interface for a collection of documents, it can be simply a metadata repository with links to the actual content, allowing for a richer navigation than current systems.

+For the prototype website, please visit https://smartpub.tk